Human-Agent Collaborative Paper-to-Page Crafting: Details of PageBench

 \subsection{Semantic Fidelity}

+The Semantic Fidelity score quantifies the preservation of meaning between the generated webpage content and the source document.
+Although BERTScore~\cite{zhang2020bertscoreevaluatingtextgeneration} is effective for token-level tasks such as summarization, it is often overly sensitive to structural rephrasing (\textit{e.g.}~merging, splitting) common in complex webpage generation.
+For this reason, we adopt an approach based on paragraph-level semantic alignment, which is more robust to high-level content restructuring.

-The Semantic Fidelity score quantifies how well the meaning of the generated webpage content is preserved from the original source document.
-The calculation is a multi-stage process designed to be robust and accurate.
-The first step is to accurately pair each generated section of the webpage with its corresponding paragraph in the source document.
-Given that the model may merge, split, or rephrase content, a direct one-to-one mapping is not always possible.
-We employ a rapid alignment model based on sentence embeddings to find the most semantically similar source paragraph for each generated section.
-This produces a set of (generated section, source paragraph) pairs.
+Inspired by similar recent work~\cite{guo2025paper2sysarchstructureconstrainedarchitecturegeneration}, we use Sentence-BERT~\cite{reimers2019sentencebertsentenceembeddingsusing} to measure Semantic Fidelity.
+Our calculation is a multi-stage process designed to be robust and accurate.
+Given that generated webpages may involve content merging, splitting, or rephrasing, we first align each generated section to its most semantically similar source paragraph using sentence embeddings, yielding a set of aligned (generated section, source paragraph) pairs.
 For each aligned pair, we use a pre-trained sentence-transformer model from huggingface\footnote{\href{https://huggingface.co/sentence-transformers/all-roberta-large-v1}{https://huggingface.co/sentence-transformers/all-roberta-large-v1}} to encode both the generated text and the source text into high-dimensional vectors, denoted as $V_g$ and $V_s$ respectively.
 These dense vectors capture the semantic meaning of the text.
 We then compute the cosine similarity between the two vectors $V_g$ and $V_s$.
 This value, ranging from -1 to 1, measures the cosine of the angle between them.
 A value close to 1 indicates that the vectors point in almost the same direction, signifying a high degree of semantic similarity.
 The formula is:

 The final Semantic Fidelity score for the entire webpage is the average of the cosine similarity scores across all aligned section pairs.
 This provides a single, comprehensive measure of how well the webpage preserves the semantics of the source document as a whole.